-OffsetOutOfBoundsException,

-SizeOutOfBoundsException,

-UnsupportedRawMemoryRegionException,

-MemoryTypeConflictException
+OffsetOutOfBoundsException, SizeOutOfBoundsException, UnsupportedRawMemoryRegionException, MemoryTypeConflictException base The starting physical address accessible through the returned instance.

 Create an instance of a class that implements RawLongReader63 and accesses memory of getRegion64 in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawLongReader count.
 The object is allocated in the current memory area of the calling thread.